 Restorations by Henry R. Kujawa

-Read about Edgar Allan Poe at Wikipedia.
+Read about Edgar Allan Poe at The Poe Museum site.

 Read about Eugenio Colonnese at the Lambiek Comiclopedia site.